chicco4/weather-app/README.md

 - [ ] import css and modules
 - [ ] basic skeleton
 - [ ] basic css
+- [ ] first fetch geolocation then weather
 - [ ] convert to use only js to create everything
 - [ ] use good material design
 - [ ] good OOP?